sneha-afk/13s-docs-by-sneha/about-c/structs.md

 }

 int main() {
-    // Declaring a struct type (p.128)
     struct AObj first;
-    // similar to "int first"

-    // Initializing with a corresponding list of intializers AObj second = {1, 2, 3};
+    AObj second = {1, 2, 3};

     // Accessing from a struct, the . operator (p.128)